FAMILY LAW TIPS FOR MEN

 It is important to understand that when a family law conflict includes children, “the best interest of the children” guides virtually all Courtroom decisions and also guides Marilyn and her Attorneys throughout such cases.

-Family Law Tip # 6M/F (for Men and Women)
+Family Law Tip # 8 (for Men)

 Pay Your Legal Fees by Credit Card

 In a divorce case it can be best to pay your legal fees by credit card and let them ride until your divorce is final.
-That credit card debt is more likely to be deemed marital debt and split 50/50 than if you pay your legal fees with cash or personal money.
+That credit card debt is more likely to be deemed marital debt and split 50/50 than if you pay your legal fees with cash or your personal money.